RJPearson94/terraform-provider-twilio/docs/resources/serverless_deployment.md

 - `id` - The ID of the deployment (Same as the SID)
 - `sid` - The SID of the deployment (Same as the ID)
-- `account_sid` - The Account SID associated with the deployment
+- `account_sid` - The account SID associated with the deployment
-- `service_sid` - The Service SID associated with the deployment
+- `service_sid` - The service SID associated with the deployment
 - `environment_sid` - The Environment SID associated with the deployment
 - `build_sid` - The Build SID to be deployed to the environment
 - `date_created` - The date in RFC3339 format that the deployment was created